 If you can get by with loosening the harness to get your child in and out for a brief period until your new buckle arrives, that’s better.
 The buckle replacement is fairly straightforward for most of these seats and rather than trash a functional seat, perhaps you can get by this way until your new buckle arrives

 5. Other manufacturers and models may be affected.

-Graco is not the only manufacturer that uses this style of buckle.
-We know that other manufacturers such as Evenflo use this buckle design on some of their seats as well.
-The National Highway Traffic Safety Administration is aware of that and is looking to other manufacturer’s designs as part of the investigation into the recall.
-If the issues related to this recall sound oddly familiar, but your seat is not a Graco model, contact the customer service for your own child seat.
-Evenflo customer service is 1-800-233-5921 or their ParentLink help center.
+We know of a few manufacturers, Graco, Evenflo, and Baby Trend that use this style of buckle.
+The National Highway Traffic Safety Administration is looking to other manufacturer’s designs as part of the investigation into the recall.
+If the issues related to this recall sound oddly familiar, but your seat is not one of the three models, contact the customer service for your own child seat.

 For more on car seats, see our buying advice and Ratings.